Bangladesh PM Hasina records big victory amid vote rigging claims

 At least 17 were people were killed as the vote took place, police said, after a violent campaign season during which the opposition alleged Hasina's government never granted it a level playing field.

 "The whole election was completely manipulated.
-It should be cancelled," 82-year-old Hossain said in an interview at his residence in the capital Dhaka late on Sunday.
-Candidates of the alliance reported witnessing ballot-stuffing and vote rigging by ruling party activists, who also barred opposition polling agents from voting centres, Hossain said.
+It should be canceled," 82-year-old Hossain said in an interview at his residence in the capital Dhaka late on Sunday.
+Candidates of the alliance reported witnessing ballot-stuffing and vote rigging by ruling party activists, who also barred opposition polling agents from voting centers, Hossain said.

 "We've had bad elections in the past, but I must say that it is unprecedented how bad this particular election was.
 The minimum requirements of free and fair election are absent."